KESM89/knockingtin/_posts/2026-04-02-earnings-intel-fabricators.md

 ---
 layout: post
 title: "What Wall Street's Earnings Calls Can Tell a Fabrication Shop"
+description: "Most fab shops don't read earnings calls, but there's useful information in them if you know what to look for.
+Here's how I use four public companies as an early read on work, pricing pressure, and what may be coming next."
+category: Business & Shop Planning
 date: 2026-04-02
-author: knockingtin
-categories: [business, fabrication, market-intelligence]
+read_time: 9
+featured: false
 tags: [sheet-metal, fabrication, watsco, aaon, hvac-market, material-costs, business-intelligence]
-description: "Most fab shops do not read earnings calls, but there is useful information in them if you know what to look for.
-Here is how I would use four public companies as an early read on work, pricing pressure, and what may be coming next."
-excerpt: "I do not read earnings calls because I care about stocks.
-I read them because the companies upstream from a fab shop usually tell you what they are seeing before it shows up on your floor.
-If you know where to look, they can give you a decent early read on demand, backlog, and cost pressure."
 ---

 I do not read earnings calls because I care about stocks.
 I read them because the companies upstream from a fab shop usually tell you what they are seeing before it shows up on your floor.